freedomofpress/securedrop/docs/update_tails_usbs.rst

 If you have an existing *primary Tails USB*, boot into it on your *Admin Workstation* computer and follow the graphical updater prompts that guide you through the `update process`_.

-Alternatively, you can also download and `install the newest version of Tails from scratch`_ (as you did when you first installed SecureDrop).
+Alternatively, you can also download and :ref:`install the newest version of Tails from scratch <setup_install_tails>` (as you did when you first installed SecureDrop).
 This may be faster if your *primary Tails USB* has not been updated in a while.

 .. _update process: https://tails.boum.org/doc/first_steps/upgrade/index.en.html

-.. _install the newest version of Tails from scratch: https://docs.securedrop.org/en/stable/set_up_tails.html#install-tails

 .. _Step 3: